jcamposforner/jcamposforner.github.io/_posts/2025-12-07-target-acquisition.md

    times correspond to the same object.
 This is essential for tracking multiple targets simultaneously.

 4. **Engagement and Control**
-   Converting global target positions into local azimuth, elevation, and range allows platforms like radar or weapon systems to accurately aim or orient sensors toward moving targets.
+   Converting global target positions into local azimuth, elevation, and range allows platforms to aim sensors or communication systems accurately.

 5. **Relative Navigation**
    If the absolute position of the observer is uncertain, using landmarks or other targets allows iterative refinement